All Episodes

 That's 18,325.

-You had out of state voters.
+You had out-of-state voters.

-Uh they had nothing on them about addresses, that's 2,326.
+They had nothing on them about addresses.

 You have drop boxes where the box was picked up and not delivered for three days.

-So there are many infractions, and the bottom line is many, many times the eleven thousand seven hundred and seventy-nine margin that they said we lost by.
+And the bottom line, it's many, many times the 11,779 margin that they said we lost by.

-I mean, you have the state is in turmoil.
+I mean, the state is in turmoil.

-If you took the minimum numbers, we're we're many, many times above the eleven thousand seven hundred seventy-nine, and many of those numbers are certified, or they will be certified, but they are certified.
+And many of those numbers are certified, or they will be certified, but they are certified.

-It beat they beat it, I mean, by a lot.
+They beat it, I mean, by a lot.

 And people should be happy to have an accurate count instead of an election where there's turmoil.